mitsuba-renderer/drjit/docs/general.rst

 Optimizations
 -------------

-This section reviews optimizations that Dr.Jit performs while tracing code.
+This section lists optimizations performed by Dr.Jit while tracing code.
 The examples all use the following import:

 .. code-block:: pycon